 From the year 1996, DA has been included to compensate for price rise or inflation in a particular financial year and hence it is revised twice every year, once in January and then in July.

-Industrial dearness allowance or IDA is the allowance applicable to employees of the public sector enterprises.
-Recently, the government of the India has increased IDA by 5% for this sector.
-This decision is set to benefit all board level executives, officers and employees of central PSUs.
+Industrial dearness allowance or IDA is the allowance applicable to employees of public sector enterprises.
+Recently, the government of India has increased IDA by 5% for this sector.
+This decision is set to benefit all board-level executives, officers, and employees of central PSUs.

-IDA for government sector enterprises is revised quarterly based on the movement of the Consumer Price Index (CPI) in order to compensate for the rising inflation in the country.
+IDA for government sector enterprises is revised quarterly based on the movement of the Consumer Price Index (CPI) to compensate for the rising inflation in the country.

 VAD or Variable dearness allowance is the allowance that comes as a result of revision every six months for central government employees.
 The changed new figure that is received as a result of taking into consideration the increase or decrease in the Consumer Price Index, CPI, is termed as Variable dearness allowance.
 Based on this figure, the DA of employees is revised and rolled out.

-There are three components that make up VAD.
-First is the consumer price index, second, the base index and third is the variable DA amount fixed by the government of India.
+Three components make up VAD.
+First is the consumer price index, second, the base index, and third is the variable DA amount fixed by the government of India.
 The third component remains fixed until the government revises the minimum wages.
-Same way, base index also remains fixed for a particular period.
+Same way, the base index also remains fixed for a particular period.
 Only the CPI or Consumer Price Index changes every month and affects the overall value of the variable dearness allowance.

 Since the year 2006, the dearness allowance for employees from the public sector has been continuously growing.
 The figure currently stands at 50% of the basic salary.
-This has happened over a number of years during which the DA percentage rose steadily in order to hedge the rising inflation.
+This has happened over several years during which the DA percentage rose steadily to hedge the rising inflation.

 As a rule, it is practice to merge the DA with the basic salary once the DA percentage breaches the 50% mark.
 This is supposed to be a great salary booster for employees since all other components of the salary are calculated as a percentage of the basic salary.
 Demands for merging the DA with the basic salary have been with the government for quite some time.
 The union cabinet is expected to take a decision on this matter soon.
 In the meantime, employees from the public sector are ecstatic with anticipation of a merged DA which would mean a major hike in their salaries.